rt6/ubuntu/sFTP.md

     ForceCommand internal-sftp

 ```
-Restart SSH and if it working.
+4) estart SSH and if it working.
 Check the process id is displayed, otherwise there was some errors
 ```sh
 service ssh restart
 ```

-3) Connect via sftp
+5) Connect via sftp
 ```sh
 sftp -o IdentityFile=newkey sftpuser@IP.NUMBER